Varun487/AIAlgoTrading/AITradingPlatform/DataFeeder/README.md

 			- Push to DB ![DONE]
 				- Resolve time stamp schema change ![DONE]
 				- Check if data not in DB before inserting data ![DONE]
+		- AlphaVantage ![DONE]
+	  		- Modify req & check if req is correct ![DONE]
-		- AlphaVantage ![INCOMPLETE]
+			- Source data from AlphaVantage with parameters ![DONE]
+			- Push to DB ![DONE]
+			  - Check if data not in DB before inserting data ![DONE]
-    - Calculate indicators
+    - Calculate / Source indicators data ![INCOMPLETE]

 - Real time
     - Call on demand function as a cron job / daemon job